standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Nicholas and I happier married!
 You don’t think, Theresa.
 Wives can’t think.
-Married
-{101}people reveal all their past to each other, don’t they?
+Married people reveal all their past to each other, don’t they?
 Peter must have had a lovely past.
 Nicholas couldn’t do that.
 He hadn’t ever a good past, not at marriageable age.
 And he certainly couldn’t